Flood Advisory issued for Maricopa, Pinal by NWS - NewsBreak

 Flood Advisory issued for Maricopa, Pinal by NWS

-Effective: 2021-08-10 09:48:00 PDT Expires: 2021-08-10 13:15:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-10 02:51:00 PDT Expires: 2021-08-10 06:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Maricopa; Pinal The National Weather Service in Phoenix has issued a * Flood Advisory for Maricopa County in south central Arizona Pinal County in southeastern Arizona * Until 1045 AM MST. * At 739 AM MST, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 0.5 and 1 inch of rain has fallen in some areas. * Ponding on roads and nuisance flooding is likely where stronger showers develop. * Some locations that will experience flooding include Mesa, Chandler, Gilbert, Tempe, Apache Junction, East Mesa, Gold Canyon, Sun Lakes, Queen Creek, Phoenix Mesa Gateway Airport, Superstition Springs Mall, Chandler Heights, Seville, San Tan Village Mall, Freestone Park, Gold Camp, Gilbert City Hall, Kings Ranch, Tumbleweed Park and Chandler City Hall.alerts.weather.gov
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Maricopa; Pinal FLOOD ADVISORY REMAINS IN EFFECT UNTIL 530 AM MST EARLY THIS MORNING FOR MARICOPA AND PINAL COUNTIES At 422 AM MST, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or could begin shortly in the advisory area.
+Between 0.25 and 1.5 inches of rain have fallen.
+Some locations that will experience flooding include Phoenix, Mesa, Chandler, Gilbert, Tempe, Sun Lakes, Chandler Fashion Center Mall, South Mountain Park, Chandler City Hall, Tumbleweed Park, Gilbert City Hall, Freestone Park, San Tan Village Mall, Guadalupe, Firebird Lake, Komatke and Santan.
+Additional rainfall amounts up to 0.1 inches are expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0